akarnokd/async-enumerable-dotnet/README.md

 ## Intermediate operators

+- `Buffer` - collect some number of items into buffer(s) and emit those buffers
 - `Collect` - collect items into a custom collection and emit the collection at the end
 - `ConcatMap` - concatenate in order the inner async sequences mapped from the main sequence
 - `ConcatWith` - concatenate in order with another async sequence